Ionkwakiohkwaró:ron Tribal Administration Building

 Phone: (518) 358-2272

-The Saint Regis Mohawk Tribal Council is the duly elected and recognized government of the Mohawk people.
+The Saint Regis Mohawk Tribal Council is the duly elected and recognized government of the Mohawk Tribe.
 Both New York State and the United States deal exclusively with the Tribal Council Chiefs in a government-to-government relationship.

 The Tribal Council is comprised of three Chiefs, three Sub-Chiefs (who are similar in function to vice-presidents) and a Tribal Clerk.
 Tribal elections are held each year on the first Saturday of June to choose one Chief and one Sub-Chief for a three-year term.
 The Tribal Clerk is chosen every third year.